apache/metron/metron-analytics/metron-profiler/README.md

     hbase(main):001:0> count 'profiler'
     ```

 1. Use the [Profiler Client]((../metron-profiler-client)) to read the profile data.
-The following `PROFILE_GET` command will read the data written by the "Hello, World" profile.
+The following `PROFILE_GET` command will read the data written by the `hello-world` profile.
 This assumes that `10.0.0.1` is one of the values for `ip_src_addr` contained within the telemetry consumed by the Profiler.

     ```
     $ bin/stellar -z node1:2181